MicrosoftDocs/bot-docs/articles/bot-design-best-practices.md

 ---
 title: Best practices for designing bots | Microsoft Docs
-description: Follow these best practices when designing the user experience for your bots.
+description: Consider these best practices when designing the user experience for your bots.
-keywords: design, experience, practices, guidelines
 author: RobStand
 manager: rstand
 ms.topic: article